Prunus shimidsu 'Sakura'

 Michael's Opinion

-The Japanese Cherry – Blushing Bride tree is a graceful broad-spreading tree that grows to 5 m in height and width in 10 years.
+The Japanese Cherry – Blushing Bride tree – is a graceful broad-spreading tree that grows to 5 m in height and width in 10 years.
 This majestic tree flowers in mid to late spring.
-The beautiful pink buds open to double light pink flowers which fades to white later in the season.
+The beautiful pink buds open to double light pink flowers, which fades to white later in the season.
 This tree is also beautiful in the autumn months when the leaves turn orange and red.
 This tree would be best suited as a feature tree when placed in ample space for it to reach it’s spreading potential.
-For those bird-lovers, this tree attracts many birds such as the wood-pigeons, bellbirds, tuis, and wax eyes.
+For those bird-lovers, this tree attracts many birds such as wood-pigeons, bellbirds, tuis, and wax eyes.
 This is a good pollinator tree since it is bee-friendly.
-Traditionally, the blossoms of these trees are carried by brides and decorate the reception venues.
+Traditionally, the blossoms of these trees are carried by brides and decorate reception venues.

 Botanical Information